litesql/kafka/README.md

 #### Set offsets

-Set the partitions offset of the consumer by updating the *offsets* column:
+To set the consumer's partition offsets (using consumer group), just update the offsets column:

 ```sql
 SELECT topic, offsets FROM temp.consumer;